MicrosoftDocs/learn/learn-pr/azure/visualize-data-workbooks/includes/4-supported-data-sources.md

 Workbooks can extract data from these data sources:

- - **Logs.** Use Kusto query language (KQL) queries to query logs from Azure Monitor Logs (Application Insights resources and Log Analytics workspaces) and Resource-centric data (activity logs).
+ - **Logs.** Use Kusto query language (KQL) queries to query logs from Azure Monitor Logs (Application Insights resources and Log Analytics workspaces) and resource-centric data (activity logs).

     ![Screenshot that shows a workbook logs report interface.](../media/4-logs.png)